-Words by Jee Leong Koh, and images by Deedle Tomlinson and Paul Rozario-Falcone
+Text by Jee Leong Koh and Photos by Paul Rozario-Falcone and Philip M. Perry

 For the first time ever, Second Saturdays was held in the historic neighborhood of the Village.
 Last weekend, our host Janice Tan opened her home on Jane Street and welcomed over 25 of us.
 The usual convivial atmosphere was enhanced by many new attendees, including a Singaporean who has lived in NYC for more than five years, another Singaporean who has just moved to the city from Cornell, and yet another Singaporean visiting from Singapore.
 We also welcomed many American friends, a number of whom supported the Singapore Lit Fest last year.
 Since its inception, the Second Saturdays reading series has always been open to all.